 There is much more that can be said on the art of living and architecture.
 You may open the Literature page and then its search box, then try searching for word parts like "archit" and "hous" there, or titles, authors and architects like "Corbus", "Rohe," "Gropius" and more, just as you like.
 Suit yourself.

-There may well be a need for ◦good news after these "serenades".
+There may well be a need for ◦good news.

-For getting inspired and create a better local environment that flow fairly well along with human life and its demands and stages, take a look at Maharishi's vastu thinking.
+For getting inspired and create a better local environment that flow fairly well along with human life and its demands and stages, why not take a look at ◦Maharishi's Vastu Architecture.
 Its ideas are ancient.
 Houses and at least one town seek to implement these core ideas.
-Some are wonderful.
-(WP, "Maharishi Vastu Architecture")
+For example, consider "garden cities and communities for a sustainable future."
+Also: [◦Maharishi Vastu] (WP, "Maharishi Vastu Architecture")

-Some Vastu principles may be adapted to suit modem conditions.
+Many Vastu principles may suit modem conditions.
 Vastu's concern is not only material prosperity but also mental peace and happiness and harmony in the family, writes Dr N. Niranjan (2004, 4).

 Chakrabarti, Vibhuti.
 1998.
 Architectural Theory: Contemporary Uses of Vastu Vidya.
 Richmond, Surrey: Curzon Press.